 The Sustainable Urban Neighbourhoods program—SUN for short—is a three-year initiative funded by the Ontario Trillium Foundation and facilitated by GreenUP.
-SUN is modeled on, and delivered in association with Toronto and Region Conservation Authority’s Sustainable Neighbourhood Action Retrofit Plan (SNAP) program.
+SUN is modelled on, and delivered in association with Toronto and Region Conservation Authority’s Sustainable Neighbourhood Action Plan (SNAP) program.

 Between 2017 and 2019, SUN is working in the East City–Curtis Creek and Kawartha Heights neighbourhoods to build more sustainable communities!
 The SUN approach combines planning and planting.

 SUN collaborates with local residents, the City of Peterborough, and other partners to identify neighbourhood needs and priorities.
 The goal of the program is to create neighbourhood documents (called Neighbourhood Action Plans) that will guide sustainable actions within the neighbourhood for years to come.
 The SUN planning process is unique in its ability to bridge neighbourhood priorities with municipal and regional environmental policies and targets.
 These Neighbourhood Action Plans will identify neighbourhood priority themes, and potential projects and actions that residents and partners can take to reach neighbourhood goals and build resiliency against climate change.

 STEP 2: Planting

 In addition to neighbourhood planning, SUN helps install gardens and trees based on the priorities identified by neighbourhood residents and partners.
 Current planting opportunities include pollinator gardens, food gardens, rain gardens, planting trees, and naturalization (planting native species).
 Planting gardens and trees helps build community, demonstrates the potential for positive change in each neighbourhood, and enhances the local environment.